loophp/unaltered-psr-http-message-bridge-bundle/README.md

 Depending on what you want to do, you could also add this piece of configuration in your application.

+Despite the fact that a request is not a service, you can use it everywhere.

-This will provide the container service `@psr.request` that will contain the Symfony request converted in PSR-7 message.
+This configuration will provide `@psr.request` into the container that will contain the Symfony request converted in a PSR-7 message.

 ```yaml
 services: